gstoyano/target-dev.en/help/dev/implement/client-side/atjs/atjs-functions/targetglobalsettings.md

 * **Type**: Boolean
 * **Default Value**: false
 * **Description**: Target provides opt-in functionality support via Adobe Experience Platform to help support your consent management strategy.
 Opt-in functionality lets customers control how and when the Target tag is fired.
 There is also an option via Adobe Experience Platform to pre-approve the Target tag.
 To enable the ability to use Opt-In in the Target at.js library, add the `optinEnabled=true` setting.
-In Adobe Experience Platform you must select “enable” from the GDPR Opt-In drop-down list in the extension installation view.
+In Adobe Experience Platform you must select "enable" from the GDPR Opt-In drop-down list in the extension installation view.
 See the [Adobe Experience Platform documentation](/src/pages/implement/client-side/atjs/how-to-deployatjs/implement-target-using-adobe-launch.md) for more details.
-For more information about this setting as it relates to privacy and data protection regulations, including the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), see [Privacy and data protection regulations](/src/pages/before-implement/privacy/cmp-privacy-and-general-data-protection-regulation.md).
+For more information about this setting as it relates to privacy and data protection regulations, including the European Union's General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), see [Privacy and data protection regulations](/src/pages/before-implement/privacy/cmp-privacy-and-general-data-protection-regulation.md).

 ### optoutEnabled